 The list below concerns the case of Dennis Dechaine, convicted in 1989 for the brutal murder of 12-year-old Sarah Cherry.
 Based on police reports, documents in the AG's previously concealed "confidential file" and the conclusions of two eminent forensic pathologists who have examined the medical examiner’s report, it can be shown that the real killer staged the crime scene with items lifted from Dechaine’s unoccupied truck.
 Police decided immediately and erroneously, based on that evidence, that Dechaine was guilty, and prosecutors committed numerous improper acts—before, during, and since the trial—to achieve and defend Dechaine’s conviction.

 Dechaine’s request and offer to pay for crime scene DNA testing denied.
-Despite the State’s having DNA samples from another case tested the same year, 1988, to prosecute another defendant, the State argued and Judge Carl O. Bradford agreed against allowing such testing.
+Despite the State’s having DNA samples from another case tested the same year, 1988, to prosecute another defendant, the State argued and Judge Carl O. Bradford agreed against allowing such testing for the defense.

-The loss of fingerprints from abduction site and Dechaine’s own blood sample.
+The loss of fingerprints from abduction site.
 Fingerprints were lifted from the Henkel house, compared to Dechaine and the house occupants, found not to match, and—though possibly belonging to the real perpetrator—disappeared from the AG’s case files.
-Also lost was the blood sample taken from Dennis at the time of the crime, which could have revealed what drug he had taken.

 Failure to investigate known pedophile’s trailer.
 Despite discovering large and small barefoot prints leading to a trailer near the crime scene and where lived a pedophile, Jason Fickett, already under investigation by State Police Detective Alfred Hendsbee, the officer chose not even to knock on the door while the victim was still missing and not yet known to be dead.